Advertisement

 People with egg allergies can be vaccinated

-In 2016, however, the Advisory Committee on Immunization Practices (ACIP) updated its guidelines for people with egg allergies:
+In 2016, however, the Advisory Committee on Immunization Practices (ACIP) updated its guidelines for people with egg allergies.

-• There’s no longer a 30-minute monitoring period for those who have experienced mild allergic reactions, such as hives, after a flu shot
+• There’s no longer a 30-minute monitoring period for those who have experienced mild allergic reactions, such as only hives, after a flu shot

 • Those who have had serious allergic reactions after a flu shot, such as swelling or difficulty breathing, should receive their vaccine in a doctor’s office equipped to manage severe allergic responses